Summer pet advice: top tips from the Dick Vet

 • Collapse.

-If you suspect your pet is suffering from heatstroke, move them to a cool place, wet their coat with cool water and contact your vet immediately.
+If you suspect heatstroke, move your pet to a cooler place, wet their coat with cool water, and contact your vet immediately.

 Pets in cars

-Pets left unattended in cars on a warm day can quickly develop heatstroke.
-Never leave your animal alone in a vehicle, even for a short time with the windows open.
+A parked car can heat up rapidly—even on a mild day.
+Never leave a pet unattended in a vehicle, not even for a short stop with the windows open.

-If you see a dog in distress inside a car, official advice is to call the police.
-They will advise you what to do based on the situation.
+If you see a dog in distress in a car, official guidance is to call the police, who will advise you on what to do.

 Avoid walks in the heat